levand/quiescent/README.md

    constructed using another ClojureScript interface.)
 This is possible at any level of the rendering component tree.

-Thee goals differ slightly from other ClojureScript interfaces to React, as described below.
+These goals differ slightly from other ClojureScript interfaces to React, as described below.

 ### Comparison with Om